 Figure 9: Example of dictionary containing RW_NETFLOW objects

-When the RW is iterating through the list of netflows, the project first determines the SDIPT of the target netflow then it check the netflow dictionary to verify if a RW_NETFLOW object already exist for that SDIPT.
+When the RW is iterating through the list of netflows, the project first determines the SDIPT of the target netflow, then it checks the netflow dictionary to verify if a RW_NETFLOW object already exists for that SDIPT.

 If there is no object for the SDIPT, then the project creates a new RW_NETFLOW object and initializes it with the network metric of the target netflow.
 However, if an object exists, then it is retrieved and the network metrics of the target netflow are appended to their respective lists.
-The metric is added to both the time-based list and connection-based list.
-For the TTL list, the index of the netflow in the CSV file is used as the TTL value to be appended.
+The metrics are added to both the time-based list and connection-based list.
+For the TTL list, the index of the netflows in the CSV file is used as the TTL value to be appended.

-In a near real-time system, there would not be csv file index, therefore an arbitrary number could be used for the TTL value.
+In a near real-time system, there would not be a csv file index; therefore, an arbitrary number could be used for the TTL value.
 However, the arbitrary number must be incremented by one after each netflow is processed.

 It is important to note that the RW_NETFLOW object does not directly represent a singular netflow.
-As shown in Figure 10, the object is effectively a data struct that is used in the project to maintain and organize all netflows which share the same SIDPT.
-The individual netflow are represented by the values placed in the attribute list (with an netflow sharing the same index between the different attributes list).
+As shown in Figure 10, the object is effectively a data struct that is used in the project to maintain and organize all netflows sharing the same SIDPT.
+The individual netflows are represented by the values placed in the attribute list (with a netflow sharing the same index between the different attribute lists).